AmazingAmpharos/OoT-Randomizer/README.md

 #### Bug Fixes
 * No longer able to buy Bombchus with only bomb bag when Bombchus in logic
-* Dampé freestanding Piece of Heart no longer checks for chest being opened in order to earn
+* Dampé freestanding Piece of Heart no longer checks for chest being opened in order to earn it from him
 * Buying Piece of Heart/Heart Container fully heals Link
 * Learning Sun's Song from Malon no longer causes a softlock.
 * Castle and Gerudo guards can no longer cause softlock when catching you.